Equity Story

 Large installed base as the foundation for stable service revenue

 Krones has a broad installed base of beverage and packaging machinery worldwide.
 To ensure that these systems remain productive over their entire service lives, we offer our customers a wide range of services as well as replacement parts and upgrades.
-That makes for stable revenue growth overall.
+Overall, this ensures stable growth in sales with Lifecycle Services (LCS).
+The attractive LCS business is thus benefiting from the growing installed machine and line base.
+In addition, Krones will further increase the proportion of its own lines serviced.

 Long-term value creation